Happy Wife, Happy Life

 So I’m not setting a budget.

 Money matters.
 Especially when you’re pretired like me.
 But not as much as other factors.
 So it’s the last step in how to find the perfect engagement ring, not the first.

 Find the Perfect Partner and Propose

 You’re wasting your time thinking about how to find the perfect engagement ring if you aren’t 100% you’ve found the perfect partner first.

 It’s not easy, of course.
-It took me 27 years to find Kim, some desperate moves to fix our struggling relationship, then another 5 to be 100% sure I would never want to lose her and convince her to feel the same about me.
+It took me 27 years to find Kim, some desperate moves to fix our struggling relationship, then another 5 years to be 100% sure I would never want to lose her and convince her to feel the same about me.

 By the time I proposed, the only thing I still wasn’t sure about was the ring.